 Dr. Rogers stays busy with her job of being a veterinarian, small business owner, breeder and shower of Havana Browns, and mom to Lillian and Lincoln, and grandmother to Valerie.
 She attends Woodland Presbyterian Church.

 Dr. Sara Lott graduated from Oak Grove High School in 1994.
 She then attended Mississippi State University and obtained a Bachelor's degree in Animal/Dairy Sciences in 1998, and received her Doctor of Veterinary Medicine from MSU College of Veterinary Medicine in 2001.
 Upon graduating she practiced in the Southaven/Horn Lake, MS area for two years before returning to home to Hattiesburg and Pine Belt Veterinary Hospital and Kennel in 2003.

 Her interests in veterinary medicine include small animal dermatology, dentistry, and internal medicine.

-In her spare time, she enjoys taking care of her own very large animal family, which includes many dogs, three cats, two horses, and a small herd of beef cattle.
-Her hobbies include running and exercising, reading, and relaxing at the beach.
+In her spare time, she enjoys taking care of her own very large animal family, which includes many dogs, two cats, one horses, and a small herd of beef cattle.
+Her hobbies include traveling, hiking, reading, and relaxing at the beach.
 She is married to Jeff Lott, and is a member of Midway First Baptist Church in Sumrall.

 Dr. Jennifer Sellers is a native of Picayune, MS. She attended Mississippi State University, where she obtained her Bachelor's Degree in Animal/Dairy Science in 2004 and her Doctor of Veterinary Medicine in 2007.
 Upon graduation, she began working at Pine Belt Veterinary Hospital and Kennel.